RECOVERY

 Active Recovery Days:

 Light movement that promotes blood flow without creating additional stress.
 Walking, gentle stretching, easy swimming.
-The key word is light.
-If you’re sweating, breathing hard, or feeling muscular fatigue, it’s not active recovery — it’s training.
+The key word is light — keep it conversational pace.

-Active recovery is useful for people who train 5-6 days a week and need to move on their off days for mental health.
-If you train 3 days a week, you don’t need active recovery.
-You need rest.
+Active recovery works well for people who train 5–6 days a week and want to move on their off days.
+If you train 3 days a week, simple rest days are plenty.

 Sleep: